Old-Growth Hikes in the Oregon Cascades

 A field guide to old-growth ecology.

-Hikes are organized by region of the Oregon Cascades, and presented as a 25-30 year update of a series of old-growth hiking guides first published from 1991-2003.
+Hikes are organized by region of the Oregon Cascades, and presented as an interpretive field guide to old-growth ecology.
+All material is based on recent field visits (2023-2025) and current research.
 New and updated content is regularly added.

 Hike descriptions, maps, photos and illustrations published on this website are made freely available.
 Use the drop-down menus to learn about old growth ecology and explore old-growth hikes.